DivinusMessor/CST338_SoftwareDesign/Assig4.txt

                 widthTracker++;
             }
         }
-        return widthTracker - 2;
+        return (widthTracker - 2);
     }

     /**
      * computeSignalHeight: uses the "spine" to determine size of height
-     * @return
+     * by reading the total - 2 (for the borderlines).
-     */
+     *
-    private int computeSignalHeight() {
+     * @return the int value of the height of the BarcodeImage */ private int computeSignalHeight() {
         int heightTracker = 0;